d0-labs/macbook-setup/README.md

 1. Install Docker Desktop for Mac from DockerHub [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

 **AV Personal note:** Way less effort compared to the voodo described [here](https://pilsniak.com/how-to-install-docker-on-mac-os-using-brew/).
+That said, if you have a better way, send me a PR!!